Best Pumpkin picking in Essex 2020

 *parking sometimes needs to be pre-booked due to limited space

 Hasty’s Adventure Farm, Clacton

 Hasty’s farm has so much for kids, it’s a year-round Essex attraction for families.
 Kids are kept entertained in a covered play area, petting zoo, outdoor playground, sand pit and go carts.

 The free farm trail is operated year-round and changes theme every six weeks.
 During October, it becomes a pumpkin-themed trail where guests can pick their own pumpkins.
-The farm celebrates ‘pumpkin week’ in the ten days before October 31, with extra activities and entertainment.
+The farm celebrates ‘pumpkin week’ in the ten days before October 31, with extra activities, organised games and entertainment.

 West Rd, Clacton-on-Sea CO15 1AG

 Marsh Farm Halloween Festival – pumpkin picking essex

 Marsh Farm jumped into action putting Covid-19 measures in place and were one of the first Essex pumpkin patches to confirm they would be running their Halloween festival in 2020.
 If you have visited before, note that some big changes are now in place including no door admission (pre-booking only on the website) and the entire farm is now cash-free.
 This includes the cafe, stalls and gift shop.